josemanuelperez91/nodepop2/README.md

 - **price** (Number-Number): searchs for advertisements with a price between two given numbers, separated by -.
 It is possible to ommit one number to not limit the search by its side.
 - **tag** (String): searchs for any advertisement that has the given tag name inside its list of tags.
 - **sale** (true or false): searchs for advertisements for sale if true is given, or advertisements for purchase if false is given.
 - **token** (String): a valid json web token provided previously by the app, required in order to access the API data.
 Check: [Authenticate the App](#auth).
-Can also be send on the Authorization header
+Can also be send on the Authorization header.

 #### Query keys and values for navigation